Escaping the curse of dimensionality in Bayesian model based clustering: Discussion

 \section{Discussion}

-Part of the appeal of Bayesian methods comes through the intrinsic penalty for model complexity or `Bayesian Ockham razor' \citep{ockham_razor}.
-This penalty comes in through integrating the likelihood over the prior in obtaining the marginal likelihood; if one inappropriately adds extra unnecessary parameters to the model, then this leads to integrating the likelihood over a larger region, which tends to reduce the marginal likelihood.
+Part of the appeal of Bayesian methods is the intrinsic penalty for model complexity or `Bayesian Ockham razor' \citep{ockham_razor}, which comes through integrating the likelihood over the prior in obtaining the marginal likelihood.
+If one adds unnecessary parameters, then the likelihood is integrated over a larger region, which tends to reduce the marginal likelihood.
 In clustering problems, one relies on the Bayesian Ockham razor to choose the appropriate compromise between the two extremes of too many clusters and over-fitting and too few clusters and under-fitting.
-Often in low-dimensional problems, the Bayesian Ockham razor is effective and one obtains a posterior providing a reasonable representation of uncertainty in clustering data into groups of relatively similar observations.
-However, a key contribution of this article is showing that this is fundamentally not the case in high-dimensional problems, and one can often obtain nonsensical results using seemingly reasonable priors.
+Often in low-dimensional problems, this razor is effective and one obtains a posterior providing a reasonable representation of uncertainty in clustering data into groups of relatively similar observations.
+However, a key contribution of this article is showing that this is fundamentally not the case in high-dimensional problems, and one can obtain nonsensical results using seemingly reasonable priors.

-Perhaps the most interesting aspect of our paper is the negative result showing degenerate behavior in the $p \to \infty$ case for the true posterior on clusterings, regardless of the true data generating model.
-This negative result provided motivation for our simple Lamb model, which reduces the large $p$ pitfall by clustering on the latent variable level.
+Perhaps our most interesting result is the degenerate behavior in the $p \to \infty$ case for the true posterior on clusterings, regardless of the true data generating model.
+This negative result provided motivation for our latent factor mixture model, which addresses the large $p$ pitfall by clustering on the latent variable level.
+Using a low rank factorization with appropriate shrinkage priors, the method can also handle realistic high-dimensional problems.
 Another interesting theoretical result is our notion of a Bayesian oracle for clustering; to our knowledge, there is not a similar concept in the literature.
-We hope that this new oracle can be used in evaluating other Bayesian procedures for high-dimensional clustering, providing competitors to the simple Lamb model.

-We view the proposed model as a simple first step towards addressing pitfalls of Bayesian approaches to high-dimensional clustering.
-There are several important aspects that we have not been able to address in this initial paper.
-The first is the issue of fast computation in very large $p$ clustering problems.
-We have taken a relatively simple MCMC approach that works adequately well in our motivating application in which one has the luxury of running the analysis for many hours for each new dataset.
-However, there is certainly a need for much faster algorithms that can exploit parallel and distributed processing; for example, running MCMC for different subsets of the variables in parallel and combining the results.
-Potentially building on the algorithms of \citet{wang2013parallelizing} and \citet{scott2016bayes} may be promising in this regard.
+We show that our proposed Lamb attains the oracle with increasing dimensions.